Skip to main content

 In the Job Information frame:

-• User ID: Defines the name of the IBM i user profile under which the job should be submitted.
+• User ID: IBM i user profile under which the job is submitted

 In the Job Description sub-frame:

-• Library: Defines the library associated with the job description name.
-You may use an OpCon token in this field.
+• Library: Library associated with the job description name.
+Accepts OpCon tokens

 In the Library List Management sub-frame:

-• Initial Library List: Defines the initial user part of the library list that is used to search for any objects without a library.
+• Initial Library List: Initial user part of the library list used to search for objects without a library

 In the Job Queue sub-frame:

-• Name: Defines the name of the job queue in which this job is placed.
+• Name: Name of the job queue in which the job is placed

-• Library: Defines the library associated with the batch queue name.
+• Library: Library associated with the batch queue name

 In the Call Information sub-frame:

-• Prerun: Defines the IBM i job to be executed immediately before the initiation of the job specified in the Call/Script Name.
+• Prerun: IBM i job to run immediately before the job specified in Call/Script Name

-• Call: For a Batch Job, enter the program name using the CALL command or enter a command name.
+• Call: Program name using the CALL command, or a command name

 Batch Job: job information